Name

 Graduate Student (BBS)

-Sunita is a second-year PhD student in the BBS program at Cornell.
-She earned her bachelor’s degree in biology from Whitman College, WA where she discovered her passion for immunology during her summer internship at Dr. Weinberg’s lab at the Whitehead Institute.
-To deepen her knowledge in immunology, she moved to Boston and worked at Takeda, studying how CAR T cells are used in cancer immunotherapy by using bacteriophage vectors that expressed different modalities of antibodies.
+Sunita is co-mentored with Praveen Sethupathy and is a third-year PhD student in the BBS program at Cornell.
+She earned her bachelor’s degree in biology from Whitman College, WA where she discovered her passion for immunology during her internship with Dr. Weinberg at the Whitehead Institute.
+To deepen her knowledge in immunology, she worked at Takeda, studying how CAR T cells are used in cancer immunotherapy by using bacteriophage vectors that expressed different modalities of antibodies.
 Sunita is co-mentored by Dr. Dongre and Dr. Sethupathy.
 She is determining the mechanisms by which miRNAs regulate immunomodulatory genes that are differentially expressed by quasi-mesenchymal and epithelial breast tumors.
 In her free time, Sunita enjoys dancing, cooking various cuisines, and spending quality time with friends and family.

 Undergraduates